-MRDLG: Maximum Residual Disinfection Level Goal.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG: Maximum residual disinfection level goal.
+The level of a drinking water MRDLG disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-MRDL: Maximum Residual Disinfectant Level.
+MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MNR: Monitored Not Regulated
+MNR MNR: Monitored Not Regulated

-MPL: State Assigned Maximum Permissible Level
+MPL MPL: State Assigned Maximum Permissible Level

-For questions or concerns contact:
+For more information please contact: